SOLVE, a C++ code which implements a linear solver which makes it easy to create doubly-dimensioned arrays and solve associated linear systems.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-SOLVE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+SOLVE is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

 LINPACK, a C++ library which solves linear systems for a variety of matrix storage schemes, real or complex arithmetic, and single or double precision.
 It includes a routine for computing the singular value decomposition (SVD) of a rectangular matrix.
 The original version of this library is by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.